Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: PDE Model for Multilevel Selection in Evolutionary Games

-so we see $\langle G^{\structure}(\cdot) \rangle_{f(x)}$ ranges from $0$ at $\lambda = \lambda^*_{\structure}$ to $G^{\structure}(1)$ as $\lambda \to \infty$.
-Notably, this means that the average payoff of the population is limited by the average payoff of full cooperator groups.
-Then, for group fitness functions $G^{\structure}(x)$ maximized at an intermediate level of cooperation, the steady state population cannot achieve the maximal average payoff possible to the population, even as selection strength at the between-group level becomes infinitely strong.
+\cite{cooney2019analysis,cooney2021long}.
+Therefore the average payoff of the population at steady state interpolates between $G(0)$ at $\lambda = \lambda^*_{PD}$ and $G(1)$ as $\lambda \to \infty$.
+Notably, this means that the average payoff of the population is limited by the average payoff of full cooperator group $G(1)$, even for cases of the PD game in which the average payoff of group members $G(x)$ is maximized by an intermediate fraction of cooperators and defectors.
+An analogous behavior is seen for HD games when $\lambda \geq \lambda^*_{HD}$, where the average payoff at steady state satisfies